Function-Correcting Partition Codes: Abstract

 \section{Abstract}

-We introduce \emph{function-correcting partition codes (FCPCs)} that are a natural generalization of function-correcting codes (FCCs).
-A $t$-error function-correcting partition code is an $(\mathcal{P},t)$-encoding defined directly on a partition $\mathcal{P}$ of $\mathbb{F}_q^k$.
-For a partition $\mathcal{P}=\{P_1,P_2,\ldots,P_E\}$ a systematic mapping $\mathcal{C}_{\mathcal{P}} : \mathbb{F}_q^k \rightarrow \mathbb{F}_q^{k+r}$ is called a \emph{$(\mathcal{P},t)$-encoding} if for all $u\in P_i$ and $v\in P_j$ with $i\neq j$, $d\big(\mathcal{C}_{\mathcal{P}}(u), \mathcal{C}_{\mathcal{P}}(v)\big)\ge 2t+1.$ We show that any $t$-error correcting code for a function $f$, denoted by $(f,t)$-FCC is exactly an FCPC with respect to the domain partition induced by $f$, which makes these codes a natural generalization of FCCs.
+We introduce \emph{function-correcting partition codes (FCPCs)}, which are a natural generalization of function-correcting codes (FCCs).
+An FCPC is defined directly on a partition of the message space, rather than on a specific target function.
+We show that any $t$-error correcting code for a function $f$ is exactly an FCPC with respect to the domain partition induced by $f$, which makes these codes a natural generalization of FCCs.
 We use the \emph{join} of domain partitions to construct a single code that protects multiple functions simultaneously, with application for scenarios where a receiver needs to protect more than one function value or in a broadcast scenario where the different receivers need protection for different function values.
-We define the notion of \emph{partition redundancy gain} and \emph{partition rate gain} to measure the bandwidth saved by using a single FCPC for multiple functions instead of constructing separate FCCs for each function.
+We define the notions of \emph{partition gains} to measure the bandwidth saved by using a single FCPC for multiple functions instead of constructing separate FCCs for each function.
 We derive general lower and upper bounds on the redundancy of such FCPCs and illustrate the achievable gains through examples.
-We specialize this to linear functions via coset partition of the intersection of their kernels.
-Then, we associate a partition graph to any given partition of $\mathbb{F}_q^k$, and show that the existence of a suitable clique in this graph yields a set of representative information vectors that achieves the optimal redundancy.
+We specialize this concept of using single code for protecting multiple functions to linear functions via coset partition of the intersection of their kernels.
+We also present explicit FCPC constructions for locally bounded partitions and grouped weight partitions.
+Then, we associate a partition graph with any given partition of $\mathbb{F}_q^k$, and show that the existence of a suitable clique in this graph yields a set of representative information vectors that achieves the optimal redundancy.
 Using the existence of a full-size clique in the \emph{weight partition} and \emph{support partition}, we obtain lower and upper bounds on the optimal redundancy of FCPCs for these partitions.
-Finally, we introduce the notion of a \emph{block-preserving contraction} for a partition, which helps reduce the problem of finding optimal redundancy for an FCPC.
+We introduce the notion of a \emph{block-preserving contraction} for a partition, which helps reduce the problem size of finding optimal redundancy for an FCPC.
 We further show that such a contraction exists for all weight-based partitions.
-We observe that FCPCs naturally provide a form of partial privacy, in the sense that only the domain partition of the function needs to be revealed to the transmitter.
+Finally, we observe that FCPCs naturally provide a form of partial privacy in the sense that only the domain partition of the function needs to be revealed to the transmitter.